 - No Name Given: Her real name isn't revealed in the manga until the release of Pokémon Platinum.

-- Oblivious to Love: Is completely clueless about Diamond's obvious crush on her.
+- Oblivious to Love: Is completely clueless regarding Diamond's obvious crush on her.

 - Only Known by Their Nickname: Before the Platinum Version game was released, she didn't want to give her real name to commoners.
 Her nickname may be "Ojou-sama", "Missy", or "Lady" depending on the version you're reading.

 - The Ojou

 - Protectorate: She's this to Dia and Pearl.
 Justified, since both are her bodyguards.

 - Rich Bitch: A little bit at first.

 - Rich in Dollars, Poor in Sense: As she is rich enough to (relatively) do whatever she wants, she has a little trouble in the Battle Castle, where only Castle Points may be spent, as this is the first time she has a limited budget to achieve her ends.

 - Rule of Sexy: So she wears a hat, a scarf, long sleeves; stuff perfect for winter.
 But that doesn't stop her from wearing only a skirt, exposing her legs.